 Adoption Focus recognises the life-long nature of adoption and is registered to provide Adoption Support Services via our Adoption Support Team to adopted children and their families, as well as to adopted adults.
-Adoption Focus is committed to supporting adoptive families, both in the early stages of placement, and also in response to post-adoption referrals from families who have adopted through the Agency in the past.
+Adoption Focus is committed to supporting adoptive families, both in the early stages of placement, and also in response to postadoption referrals from families who have adopted through Adoption Focus and Faith in Families in the past.